lyvanettinger/DiaBolic-Renderer/README.md

 # DiaBolic

-A barebones project I made to learn basic DX12 (and eventually font rendering) with.
+A barebones project I made to learn basic DX12 and CMake with.
 It has set out to become a bit of a framework along the way and I'd like to extend it to make a dummy renderer for any future experimental graphics features I'd like to explore.
 Screenshot of the current state:
 ![image](https://github.com/user-attachments/assets/2db4957a-383d-4ab9-b6d1-f0192cf01e3e)